chakki-works/chazutsu/README.md

  review_polarity_train.txt
 ```

-**Not only the downloading the file, expand & format it.
-So the prepared files are ready to use!**
+**Not only the downloading the file, you can access it as pandas object!**

 ```
 >>>r.train_data().head(5)